 Park Service Land

 A number of national parks and monuments offer winter-camping opportunities.
-Organ Pipe National Monument is a sprawling wilderness exemplifying the botanically diverse Sonoran Desert, a place of ragged mountains and saguaro flats.
+Organ Pipe National Monument (pictured above) is a sprawling wilderness exemplifying the botanically diverse Sonoran Desert, a place of ragged mountains and saguaro flats.
 Its Twin Peaks Campground offers more than 200 campsites, including some accommodations for RVs.
 Quieter and more removed is the four-site Alamo Campground, devoted to tent camping.
 As of November 2010, backcountry camping in Organ Pipe was closed; check with the park for updates on this restriction.
 Another possible option is camping in Saguaro National Park's Saguaro Wilderness Area, which includes six designated campgrounds.
 These relatively high-elevation areas may experience chilly temperatures, depending on the weather pattern.

 A number of state parks in western and southern Arizona offer generally comfortable winter camping.
 These include Patagonia Lake State Park along a reservoir of Sonoita Creek, with wildlife-rich riparian thickets and plenty of fishing opportunities.
 Another resevoir park, Alamo Lake, set at the confluence of the Big Sandy and Santa Maria rivers, is often a good choice, too.
 The park is renowned both for its fishing---bass, bluegill, catfish and crappie are common---and for night-sky viewing.